jchen1ca/walnut/image_augmentation.md

 <a name='intro'></a>
 ## Introduction
-Data augmentation, the technique of artificially expanding labeled training dataset, is very popular in vision deep learning.
+Data augmentation, the technique of artificially expanding training dataset, is very popular in vision deep learning.
 It is used as a secret sauce in nearly every state-of-the-art model for image classification, and is becoming increasingly common in other modalities such as natural language understanding as well.
-More [threories](http://ai.stanford.edu/blog/data-augmentation/) are discussed.
+Except practicing and examples, there are more and more [threories](http://ai.stanford.edu/blog/data-augmentation/) trying to explain how data augmentation works.
-[Dao et al. 2019](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) show that a kernel classifier on augmented data approximately decomposes into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.
-Data augmentation model combined with a k-nearest neighbor (k-NN) classifier is asymptotically equivalent to a kernel classifier.
+[Dao et al. 2019](http://proceedings.mlr.press/v97/dao19b/dao19b.pdf) show that data augmentation model combined with a k-nearest neighbor (k-NN) classifier is asymptotically equivalent to a kernel classifier.
+It can be approximately decomposed into two components: (i) an averaged version of the transformed features, and (ii) a data-dependent variance regularization term.

 <a name='pros'></a>
 ## Pros and cons
 Pros:
 -	Induce invariance and regularization, reduce model complexity.
+-	Improve generalization.
-Improve generalization.
-Improve robustness, reduce overfitting.
-Make a CNN model to be invariant to translation, viewpoint, size or illumination.
+-	Improve robustness, reduce overfitting.
+-	Make a CNN model to be invariant to translation, viewpoint, size or illumination.
 See [here](https://openreview.net/forum?id=p84tly8c4zf)
 -	Artificially increase training and testing dataset even you have a small dataset
--	Improve model generalization

 Cons:
 -	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
--	Too much image augmentation can lead to decreased accuracy in training.
+-	Too much image augmentation can lead to decreased accuracy in training and validation.
--	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one.See [here]( https://arxiv.org/abs/2010.01267)
+-	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one.
+See [here]( https://arxiv.org/abs/2010.01267)

 <a name='guidelines'></a>
 ## Data Augmentation Guidelines